ypa/doolay/docs/wiki.md

 ./manage.py createsuperuser
 ```
 1. Start the server and login to `/admin` with user created in the previous step.
 2. Click on `Pages` on the left nav -> Click on the little home icon on top next to the Pages.
-It should take you to the Root admin page.
-Welcome to your new Wagtail site! is listed as only one child page on that Root admin.
+It should take you to the **Root** admin page.
+Welcome to your new Wagtail site! is listed as only one child page on that **Root** admin.
-3. Add a child page under Root by clicking on the button on top of the page.
+3. Add a child page under **Root** by clicking on the button on top of the page.
 4. It should take to "New Home page", fill in info: Title -> `Home`, Who You Are -> `Doolay`, Organization Strap Line -> `The Road goes...`.
 Before you save/publish click on `Promote` tab and update `Slug:` field as `homepage`.
 Click Publish.
-   Back on Root, you should see Home page listed above the "Welcome.." page now.
+   Back on **Root**, you should see Home page listed above the "Welcome.." page now.
 5. Delete the "Welcome to your new Wagtail site!" page, confirm the deletion.
-6. Click on "Configure a site now." on Root, Click `+ ADD A SITE` button on to right.
+6. Click on "Configure a site now." link on **Root**, Click `+ ADD A SITE` button on the top right.
-7. Fill Hostname -> localhost, Port -> 80, Root page -> Choose A Root page -> Home, Check `Is Default site`.
+7. Fill Hostname -> `localhost`, Port -> `80`, Root page -> Choose A Root page -> `Home`, Check `Is Default site`.
 Save.
 At this point you might want to visit the site root URL `/`, for example `http://localhost:8000/` and see the live Home page.
 8. Back on admin add `Languages` via `Snippets` on the left nav.
 9. Add Index pages.
 From Left Nav click `Pages` -> `Home`.
 Clicking on `Child Child Page` and add index pages with these titles: `Blog`, `Places`, `Hosts`, `Places`.
 Make sure you publish them.
 10. Add each of the child pages for the index pages created in this order: a place page -> a host page ->  an experience page -> a blog page.
 Publish them.